CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSdaaciConnection.md

 ```

 ### -VnEpg
-VN and EPG information for this connection.
+Contains both VN and EPG of this connection.

 ```yaml
 Type: string